synw/termollama/README.md

 [![pub package](https://img.shields.io/npm/v/termollama)](https://www.npmjs.com/package/termollama)

 A Linux command line utility for Ollama.
-Features:
+By default it displays info about gpu vram usage, and has these additional features:

-- Quick gpu vram usage stats
+- **Memory management**: load and unload models with different parameters
-- Memory management: load and unload models
+- **Serve command**: with flag options
-- A serve command with options
+- **Gguf utilities**: extract gguf files from the Ollama model blobs

 ## Install